miekg/xds/README.md

 TLS is not implemented (yet).
 Note that this implements the v2 xDS API, Envoy works with this API as well.

-There is an admin interface specified, that uses the same protobufs (DiscoveryResponse) on a different endpoint. xdsctl uses xDS to manipulate the cluster info stored.
+`xdsctl` uses xDS to manipulate the cluster info stored.
 All other users that read from it must use ADS.
 Every 10 seconds `xds` will send out an update (if there are changes) to all connected clients.